 The plaintiff, Lynn Hartman, 75, was hospitalized for gastrointestinal bleeding after using Xarelto for a year to treat atrial fibrillation.

 The trial judge later overturned the verdict.
 Hartman’s attorney, Michael Weinkowitz, told the Philadelphia Inquirer that the ruling was based on a narrow issue relating to Hartman’s doctor.
 Hartman is appealing that decision to the Superior Court of Pennsylvania.

 Xarelto lawsuits say people suffered from internal bleeding as a result of taking the drug.
-Lawsuits also say patients had brain hemorrhage or experienced a bleeding type of stroke while taking Xarelto.
+Lawsuits also say patients experienced hemorrhagic strokes, or brain bleeds, while taking Xarelto.

 Other Xarelto claims include wound leakage, drainage or infection after a total hip or total knee replacement (arthroplasty) that required a return to the operating room.